electron-plumber/electron-big-book/docs/math/0 Core Courses/25 Chapter6 plane geometry Module3 quadrilaterals.md

   ![Special types of trapezoids.svg](../../public/math/Core%20Courses/Special%20types%20of%20trapezoids.svg)

-## 6.Butterfly Theorem
+## 6.Area Ratio Theorem for Quadrilaterals
-- The butterfly theorem provides us with a way to __solve the area problem of an irregular quadrilateral__.
+- This theorem provides a way to __solve the area problem of an irregular quadrilateral__.
   By constructing a model,
   on the one hand,
   __the area of the irregular quadrilateral__ can be related to __the triangles inside the quadrilateral__;